afrid0315/aws-azure-devops-interview_questions/azure.md

 #### 17. Which is better Self hosted kubernetes cluster or AKS (managed cluster)?
-**Answer**  Maintenance is needed in self hosted kubernetes machines compare to AKS Cost optimization is high in self hosted machines compare to AKS (AKS pay as you go model)
+**Answer**  Maintenance is needed in self hosted kubernetes machines compare to AKS Cost optimization is high in self hosted machines compare to AKS (AKS pay as you go model) Scaling - self hosted machines need to manually use some scaling tools for autoscaling, AKS having nodepools which autoscales easily.